American Airlines cancels more than 600 flights on Sunday - KESQ

 American Airlines cancels more than 600 flights on Sunday

-American Airlines canceled another 634 flights on Sunday, nearly one in every four of its flights for the day, according to data from flight tracking website FlightAware.
+American Airlines canceled another 634 flights on Sunday, more than 12% of its total operations for the day, the company said Sunday.

 The airline has now canceled more than 1,500 flights since Friday, as it deals with weather issues and staffing shortages that started last week.